Crush Luther: History

 Since 2004, the band has released a 12-song demo in several formats and pressings.
 In late 2006, Crush Luther signed with Toronto-based High 4 Records (owned and operated by Darrin Pfeiffer of Goldfinger), Their self-titled album was released February 13, 2007.
 It was recorded at Iguana Studios, Pocket Studios, and Crush Luther Studios; it was produced by vocalist Luther Mallory, and engineered by Brent Mills.
 The first single from the album was "City Girl", which included a music video that was popular on both MuchMusic and MuchMoreMusic.
 It also reached number one on the MuchMoreMusic Top 10 countdown.
 A second single, "The Cools", was released to radio and the music video was in heavy rotation on MuchMusic.

 Crush Luther appeared on several stints of the Warped Tour (2005, 2006, and 2007) in both Canada and the United States.

 After a brief hiatus, the band reformed in 2007 with a new line up: Luther Mallory on vocals and rhythm guitar, Matt Leitch on lead guitar, Dustin Wood (formerly of Grand:PM) on bass guitar, and PJ Herrick, late of Forty Cent Fix on drums.
-Ryan Snyder later replaced Dustin Wood on bass, rhythm guitarist Shael Fox (aka Dee Tard of The 3tards, replaced Ryan Snyder).
+Ryan Snyder later replaced Dustin Wood on bass, rhythm guitarist Shael Fox (a.k.a.
+Dee Tard of The 3tards, replaced Ryan Snyder).

 Crush Luther's second album, Some People Have No Good To Give, was released in 2009.
 The first single from the album was "A Light"; its video reached #2 on the MuchMore Top 10 Countdown.
 Videos for the second single "28" and third single "I Was Electric" also charted on the countdown and received favourable rotation on Much Music.

 After disbanding in 2010, the members briefly played in the band, Fortune, with former INXS frontman, J.D.
 Fortune.